pysb/pysb/doc/tutorial.rst

 ..
 Note:: Familiarity with rules-based biomodel encoding tools such as `BioNetGen`_ or `Kappa`_ would be useful to users unfamiliar with *Rules-based* approaches to modeling.
-A short :doc:`rulesprimer` is included for new users.

 ..
 Note:: Although a new user can go through the tutorial to understand how PySB works, a basic understanding of the Python programming language is essential.
-See the :doc:`installation` section for some *Python* suggestions.
+See the :doc:`useful_references` section for some *Python* suggestions.

 Modeling with PySB